emii/sndbxbe/contents/pages/About.md

 Occasionally I also do real experiments, now I am learning single-molecule RNA FISH on mouse embryonic stem cells.

 I like simple things, like sandwiches and coffee (always nice opportunities to get to know people), I always squeeze up from the bottom on a tube of toothpaste, whatever that means, either trying to get the most of every day, or just as an obsessive-compulsive habit.
 I travel lite, toothbrush and towel.

-I am unlucky in cards
+I am unlucky in cards.

+I tend to be verbose.

 ##sndbx.be is not science